Cochise County Cowboys: Cowboys as outlaws

-The word cowboy did not begin to come into wider usage until the 1870s.
+The word cowboy did not begin to come into wider use until the 1870s.
 The men who drove cattle for a living were usually called cowhands, drovers, or stockmen.
 While cowhands were still respected in West Texas, in Cochise County the outlaws' crimes and their notoriety grew such that during the 1880s it was an insult to call a legitimate cattleman a "cowboy."
 Tombstone resident George Parsons wrote in his diary, "A cowboy is a rustler at times, and a rustler is a synonym for desperado—bandit, outlaw, and horse thief."
 The San Francisco Examiner wrote in an editorial, "Cowboys [are] the most reckless class of outlaws in that wild country ... infinitely worse than the ordinary robber."
 Legal cowmen were usually landowners and generally called herders or ranchers.

-On September 16, 1881, thirty days before the Gunfight at the O.K.
+On September 16, 1881, forty days before the Gunfight at the O.K.
 Corral, The Tombstone Epitaph wrote about the "Cow-boy Nuisance" in Arizona:

 The notoriety and power of the Cowboys spread from coast to coast.
-Well-known members of the group included Ike, Billy, and Phineas Clanton, Frank and Tom McLaury, Curly Bill Brocius, Billy Claiborne, Johnny Ringo, Frank Stilwell, Pony Diehl, Pete Spence, and Harry Head.
+Well-known members of the group included Ike, Billy, and Phineas Clanton, Frank and Tom McLaury, Curly Bill Brocius, Billy Claiborne, Calico Jones, Johnny Ringo, Frank Stilwell, Pony Diehl, Pete Spence, and Harry Head.
 Virgil Earp thought that some of the Cowboys had met at Charleston, Arizona, and taken "an oath over blood drawn from the arm of Ringo, the leader, that they would kill us."
 Three Cowboys were killed by lawmen in the Gunfight at the O.K.
 Corral on October 26, 1881.
 Others were later accused of trying to kill Virgil Earp and of assassinating Morgan Earp.
 Wyatt Earp's posse killed four more Cowboys when they ran down those identified as taking part in the attacks on his brothers.

 Virgil Earp told the Arizona Daily Star on May 30, 1882, that:

 He estimated that the Cowboys numbered nearly 200, and that during his time in Cochise Territory about 50 had been killed.
 A modern estimate puts the number of Cowboys at about 300.
 Many modern writers consider them to be one of the first and earliest forms of organized crime syndicates in American history.